Lunch and learns are a great benefit to your chamber members but there’s a lot of competition out there in the Zoomisphere.

 It’s hard to climb the ladder without a certain level of emotional intelligence.
 This session will help attendees score themselves and then learn techniques to advance.

 This session should show attendees coping mechanisms that will keep them from burning out or giving up.

 - COVID funding options: how to get them and what they mean for your future.

 This session should cover basic and advanced ways to get money for your business.
 Things like PPP money, grants, 401k loans without penalty through December 2020 (3 years to pay them back without tax penalty), and others.
 The more creative the ideas, the more enticing the session will be.

 Are your lunch and learn sessions not bringing in the numbers of attendees you want them to?
 Then it might be time to revisit the topics you’re covering.
-There’s a lot of virtual competition out there, so creating sessions that are in tune with what your members need is crucial to growing attendance.
+There’s a lot of virtual competition out there and you want to be sure that your community knows the chamber is one of the best business investments they can make.
+Create sessions that are in tune with what your members need and you will grow your attendance and membership.